jivanjotk/Revenue-Insights-in-Hospitality-Using-Power-BI/README.md

 3.)
 Delhi has the highest occupancy and average rating of 60.44% and 3.78/5, whereas Mumbai generated highest revenue of 660M.

 _By comparing occupancy rates, ADR (Average Daily Rate), and revenue metrics,  there is need  for dynamic pricing.
 The analysis reveals that the hotel employs a flat pricing strategy, not differentiating rates for weekdays and weekends.
 There is the importance of adopting dynamic pricing strategies based on demand fluctuations to optimize revenue potential._
+# Contributing :-
+Contributions to enhance the dashboard or address specific HR analytics challenges are welcome!
+Please create issues or pull requests to collaborate on improving the dashboard's functionality and visualization.

+# Links :-
+I've shared all the necessary files, datasets, workbooks, and icons above.
+Please feel free to utilize these resources for your upcoming projects.
+If you find value in this project and dashboard, consider giving it a star or simply let me know.
+Your feedback would be greatly appreciated!

+Connect with me on LinkedIn 🌐 :)